We are now World History Encyclopedia to better reflect the breadth of our non-profit organization's mission. Learn More

 To conclude, this is not a book to choose if you are looking for an introduction to ancient Greece but it is certainly a helpful guide for those who have already developed a passion and an interest for this fascinating and hugely influential civilization.
 A thoroughly recommended addition to any bookshelf already weighed down with older and more traditional works on ancient Greece.

 Cartwright, Mark.
 "The Oxford Handbook of Hellenic Studies."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 07 Jul 2014.
+World History Encyclopedia.
+World History Encyclopedia, 07 Jul 2014.
 Web.
-27 Jun 2019.
+11 Apr 2021.